invenia/blog/_posts/2021-01-22-navigating-first-internship.md

 this is an important thing to keep in mind: **no one expects you to know everything and be great at everything,** especially early on as an intern.
 Asking questions is an important part of learning and internships are no exception.
-This one comes in two parts: *when* to ask for help and *how* to ask for help.
+This one comes in two parts: *when* and *how* to ask for help.

 Let me save you the time I wasted trying to figure out when is the perfect point to ask a question.
 While you definitely do not want to